Skip to Main Content

 “While I appreciate your right to express your opinion, your comments were concerning to me, and they made my staff and other patients uncomfortable.
 It would help us if you could curtail your discussions of politics in our practice and save them for a more appropriate forum.
 Your cooperation is greatly appreciated.”

 If a patient responds to a calm assertion like the above with belligerence or anger, it is reasonable to dismiss them from care.
 As a business owner, a dentist has the right to refuse service to anyone for any reason if it is not deemed discriminatory.
-While dismissing a patient simply due to differing political beliefs would be considered discriminatory, dismissing a patient who becomes threating, hostile or does not respect your office policies would not.
+While dismissing a patient simply due to differing political beliefs would be considered discriminatory, dismissing a patient who becomes threatening, hostile or does not respect your office policies would not.

 The decision to dismiss should only be made if the patient is not mid-treatment.
 Otherwise, continue treatment and begin dismissal proceedings once the treatment is complete.
 Be sure to follow a formal dismissal protocol.
 Indicate the reasons for dismissal and document the patient’s initial demeanor, statements and behavior, as well as attempts to discuss the issue with the patient.
 Before dismissing a patient, contact TDIC’s Risk Management Advice Line for assistance.